Sherman Minton Supreme Court nomination: Nomination

 At a September 15, 1949, news conference, Truman announced Minton's nomination to the Supreme Court, succeeding the late Justice Wiley Rutledge.
 Minton had already privately accepted the nomination several days earlier after a telephone conversation with Truman.
 Truman touted Minton's extensive law education and his years of experience on the circuit courts as the reason for his nomination.
 The Senate formally received the nomination that same day.
-Minton was the first United States Supreme Court nominee to hail from the state of Indiana.
+Minton was the first United States Supreme Court nominee to come from the state of Indiana.

 Minton had served eight years on the United States Court of Appeals for the Seventh Circuit after being appointed in 1941 by then-president Franklin D. Roosevelt.
 Before this he had served stints as an administrative assistant in Roosevelt's White House, a member of the United States Senate, and public counselor to the Indiana Public Service Commission.
 In the United States Senate, Minton's desk in the United States Senate Chamber was next to that of Truman's from 1935 until 1941, and the two had become close friends during this time.
 While Minton had previously been rumored as a potential appointee to a Cabinet post or a Supreme Court judgeship, Truman had previously declined to do so citing his desire not to overtax Minton due to Minton's health issues related to a heart condition and anemia.

 During the long debate over Minton's appointment, criticism would largely focus on his partisanship, past support of the Judicial Procedures Reform Bill of 1937 court packing plan during his time in the Senate, and his poor health.